 So, what sort of symptoms tell us that your wisdom teeth are giving you trouble?
 If you’ve got pain around the back of your mouth, a stiff jaw and harsh rubbing against the cheek or tongue.
 If you’ve got crowded teeth or find swollen gums at the back of your mouth, you could have problems with your wisdom teeth.

+Do you need wisdom teeth removal in Lower Hutt?
 Most wisdom tooth problems are due to lack of space.
 If your wisdom teeth break partway through your gums, it’s easy to get food or bacteria in the gap, which causes gum infection.
 Sometimes, they come in crooked or at an odd angle and your jaw just doesn’t have the space required for that extra tooth.
 In some cases, you can develop a cyst, which harms the roots or bone around your wisdom teeth.
 In these cases, your best option is to just remove wisdom teeth.

 Switch Dental are able to pull wisdom teeth under local anaesthetic.
 It’s advised you don’t eat or drink the night before surgery in preparation.
 Your dentist will be able to advise whether local or general anaesthetic is best for you.
 Local anaesthetic is best for simpler extractions.
 If the tooth is positioned at an angle, if the roots are oddly positioned or if you have a decayed wisdom tooth, your dentist might want a more in-depth approach.

 The process to remove wisdom teeth involves opening up the gum tissue covering your tooth, removing any bone in the way above and loosening the tooth from the bone beneath.
 After the wisdom tooth is removed, your dentist will apply a bite pack to the gap.
 The pressure here will stop any excess bleeding.